Dream Room

 Memories

-I examine every detail of the room, to try to awaken more memories.
+I examine every detail of the room, trying to awaken more memories.

 The bed has a round frame decorated with silver metal grillwork.